Services

 Precise removal of obstructing tissue

-Reduced risk of certain side effects compared to some other treatments
+Lower risk of certain side effects compared with some treatments

-Before Aquablation, your care team may recommend diagnostic testing such as:
+Before undergoing Aquablation, your care team may recommend several diagnostic tests to confirm BPH and plan your treatment.
+These may include:

 Urinalysis or urine culture